 Problem: Okay, so the enemy team isn't as dumb as you thought, and has decided they don't take too kindly to yellow bellied cowards standing in the back raining death down upon them.
 They've taken to focusing you down before you have time to so much as scratch your ***!

-Problem: Leona and Amumu are doggedly pursuing you, tossing out stuns and snares like candy from a windowless van while Sunfire Cape and Despair slowly whittle away at your health.
+Problem: Leona and Amumu are doggedly pursuing you, tossing out stuns and snares like candy from a windowless van while Sunfire Aegis and Despair slowly whittle away at your health.

 Solution: OR AND/OR

 Problem: It's the laning phase, you're focused on farming up all those little creeps and, with the exception of throwing out a little playful harass every 4 seconds, minding your own business. but everytime you set up locus of power, that blind ******* Lee Sin throws a Sonic Wave at you and comes flying out of the bush like a crazed badger to pound you into the dirt.

 Solution: sight ward and sight ward and sight ward